Was this page helpful?

 // Define a custom struct that matches the User Defined Type created earlier.

-// Fields must be in the same order as they are in the database and also
+// Fields don't have to be in the same order as they are in the database.

 // Wrapping a field in Option will gracefully handle null field values.